The Joiners Arms, 141 St Mary’s Street, Southampton SO14 1NS. Last updated 20.10.2024.

 Spear of Destiny – from the left wall mural spot – December 2022

-The capacity is 200 but that makes for a squeeze.
+The capacity is 200 but that makes for a squeeze – when it’s busy, it’s hot, really steamy.
 Bands are pushed for space with spare equipment piled around the steps up to the left of the stage, around a cramped roadie usually.
 When they come on, acts have to push through the crowd and later return with the aid of a security guard to escape down the toilets corridor – a corridor lined with old posters and pictures from years of rock’n’roll here.
 This curtails encore games with most just taking a breather on the stage, before a last blast.

 (The toilets have unisex arrangement – don’t be alarmed when standing at the urinals.)

 They’ve had some cracking bands over the years, on their way up: Green Day, Muse, Oasis, Arctic Monkeys and Radiohead.
 All before my time near the South Coast.
-In September 2012, Wolf Alice played as part or their small venue mini-tour. £15 and the tickets were like gold dust.
+In September 2021, Wolf Alice played as part or their small venue mini-tour. £15 and the tickets were like gold dust.
 Worth keeping your eye out for the listings.
-I’ll be back soon I’m sure.

 Red Rum Club – May 2022

 I will update these notes as I go.
-Links to my recent blogs from The Joiners can be found here:
+Links to some of my blogs from The Joiners can be found here:

 Red Rum Club